NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 The name of a biquadratic performance curve (ref: Performance Curves) that parameterizes the variation of the cooling capacity as a function of the leaving chilled water temperature and the leaving condenser water temperature.
 The output of this curve is multiplied by the reference capacity to give the cooling capacity at specific temperature operating conditions (i.e., at temperatures different from the reference temperatures).
 The curve should have a value of 1.0 at the reference temperatures and flow rates specified above.
 The biquadratic curve should be valid for the range of water temperatures anticipated for the simulation (otherwise the program issues warning messages).

+#### Field: Electric Input to Cooling Output Ratio Function of Part Load Ratio Curve Type

+This choice field determines which type of the Electric Input to Cooling Output Ratio Function of Part Load Ratio Curve is used in the chiller modeling.
+Two curve types are available: (1) Type LeavingCondenserWaterTemperature is based on the leaving condenser water temperature.
+(2) Type Lift is based on the normalized lift, which is the temperature difference between the leaving condenser water temperature and the leaving evaporator water temperature.

 #### Field: Electric Input to Cooling Output Ratio Function of Temperature Curve Name

-The name of a biquadratic performance curve (ref: Performance Curves) that parameterizes the variation of the energy input to cooling output ratio (EIR) as a function of the leaving chilled water temperature and the leaving condenser water temperature.
+The name of the Electric Input to Cooling Output Ratio Function of Part Load Ratio Curve.
+The form of this curve is based on the input for Electric Input to Cooling Output RatioFunction of Part Load Ratio Curve Type.
+For the type of LeavingCondenserWaterTemperature, the curve object type should be Curve:Bicubic or Table:TwoIndependentVariables that parameterizes the variation of the energy input to cooling output ratio (EIR) as a function of the leaving chilled water temperature and the leaving condenser water temperature.
+For the type of Lift, the curve object type should be Curve:ChillerPartLoadWithLiftCurves or Table:MultiVariableLookup that parameterizes the variation of EIR as a function of the normalized fractional Lift, normalized Tdev and the PLR.
+Tdev is the difference between Leaving Chilled Water Temperature and Reference Chilled Water Temperature.
+Lift is the Leaving Condenser Water Temperature and Leaving Chilled Water Temperature.
 The EIR is the inverse of the COP.
 The output of this curve is multiplied by the reference EIR (inverse of the reference COP) to give the EIR at specific temperature operating conditions (i.e., at temperatures different from the reference temperatures).
 The curve should have a value of 1.0 at the reference temperatures and flow rates specified above.
 The biquadratic curve should be valid for the range of water temperatures anticipated for the simulation (otherwise the program issues warning messages).

 #### Field: Electric Input to Cooling Output Ratio Function of Part Load Ratio Curve Name